MorphTheMoth/cleanMineSweeper/README.md

 # cleanMineSweeper

+you can play it [here](https://morphthemoth.github.io/cleanMineSweeper/) (use browser zoom to change screen size)

 i wanted to play minesweeper, but all the sites i found had something i did't like, so i decided to make my own.

 fetaure: